 To summarize, you can never go wrong with the purchase of Kent New Grand Water Purifier.

-Havells has recently emerged out to be a reputable brand for water purifiers in India.
+Havells has recently emerged out to be a reputable brand for best water purifiers in India.
 Havells Max is one of the latest water purifiers with the reverse osmosis technology.

 With the RO+UV water purification, 100% of water passes through the RO membrane and then UV protection in 7 stages of purification.
 This is different from a lot of other water purifiers with TDS controller, where only part of water flows into the RO membrane to preserve the natural minerals.
 Rest of the water is only partially filtered using UV membrane.